raspberrypilearning/slug/en/step_7.md

 --- /hints ---

 + Check if this `x, y` coordinate is in the `slug` list.
-If it is, pick a new coordinate and check it again.
-Repeat this until the coordinate you pick isn't in the slug list.
+If it is, pick a new coordinate and check it against the list.
+Repeat this until the coordinate you've picked isn't in the slug list.

 [[[generic-python-item-in-list]]]

 --- hints ---
 --- hint ---
 Here is some pseudocode to help you.
-We start off by setting `new` equal to the first coordinate in the `slug` list so that it is guaranteed to start off inside the slug, so a new coordinate must be generated.
+We start off by setting `new` equal to the first coordinate in the `slug` list so that it is guaranteed to start off inside the slug.
+This way a new coordinate must be generated at least once.

-Set `new` to the first coordinate in the `slug` list **WHILE** the coordinate is in the `slug` list:
-...**SET** x to a random number between 0 and 7 ...**SET** y to a random number between 0 and 7 ...**SET** new to x, y
+Set `new` to the first coordinate in the `slug` list `while` the coordinate is in the `slug` list: set x to a random number between 0 and 7 set y to a random number between 0 and 7 set `new` to x, y
 --- /hint ---

 --- hint ---